themagiccog/Casting/README.md

 ## Testing

 To run the tests, I used unittest module.
 The test code is as shown in this file `test_api.py`.
-A new sqlite database will be created when test is scheduled.
+A postgres database was created with database name as `casting_test`.
 See command below:

 ```
+dropdb casting_test
+createdb casting_test

 python3 test_api.py -v

 ```
+NOTE: Be sure to delete/drop the tables in database between tests.

 The following tests were conducted:
 TEST 1: TEST ACCESS TO ADD ACTORS WITHOUT AUTH